innovationOUtside/oucb-config-generator/seeded_database_example.md

 If we have a MongoDB environment installed, we can seed the database by restoring a previously created database using the following recipe.

-*Note that this requires access to a database archive file, eg in `./db_setup/init_db/mongodb/db.tar.bz2`.*
+*Note that this requires access to a database archive file, e.g. in `./db_setup/init_db/mongodb/db.tar.bz2`.*

 ```yaml
 packages: